In Wales, where mountains rise to the mist

 People of all races, cultures and identities,

-Welcoming each other as neighbours and friends.
+knowing each other as neighbours and friends.

-The Welsh spirit is strong and known
+The Welsh spirit – strong and well known

 Here, to this nation of the mighty dragon